benhryan/git-collaboration/README.md

 2. In your own words, write down a scenario that will involve a merge conflict between develop and conflict_branch.
 Add your answer to readme.doc

 A merge conflict will happen if both develop and conflict_branch change the same line in a file differently.
-If develop changes line 5 in README.md to "Welcome to our project!" while conflict_branch changes it to "Hello from the conflict branch!", Git won’t know which to keep and will ask for a manual fix during the merge.
+If develop changes line 15 in README.md to "first change of conflict section!" while conflict_branch changes it to "second change of the conflict", Git won’t know which to keep and will ask for a manual fix during the merge.
+We can then accept the second change to choose.

 3. In your own words, write down a scenario that will NOT involve a merge conflict between develop and conflict_branch despite some change on the same file on both branches